insomnius/code-geek/README.md

 ## List of languages and tests

 - Go
+  - Sort
-  - sort in one loop
+    - Sort in one loop
+    - Bubble sort
+    - Selection sort
+    - Insertion sort

 ## How to run